About the Speakers

 Kelly Pertzsch is a Licensed Professional Clinical Counselor (LPCC) in the state of Minnesota.
 She began working at The Emily Program in 2015, and has worked in a variety of clinical positions since then, she is currently a Clinical Education Specialist.
 Kelly received her Bachelor’s degree in Communications from Richmond, the American International University in London and her Master’s in Counseling Psychology with a certificate in Eating Disorder Studies from the Lewis and Clark College.
 She has treated eating disorders her entire career and has worked in community mental health, private practice, and a college counseling center.
 Kelly has a particular interest in the intersection of eating disorder treatment and social justice, as well as Health at Every Size.

-Krista is the National Director of Brain Based Therapies and Director of Clinical Outreach Education.
+Krista is the Director of Clinical Outreach Education.
 Clinically she draws from a variety of methods including TBT-S, EMDR, cognitive behavioral therapy, FBT, and acceptance and commitment therapy and often incorporates the use of the creative process in conjunction with the more traditional therapeutic process.
 She earned her Master’s of Science from Fuller Theological Seminary, School of Psychology and her Doctorate in Clinical Psychology with an emphasis in family and pediatrics from Azusa Pacific University.
 She trained at Harbor UCLA medical center and Loma Linda Children’s Hospital in neuropsych.
-Away from work, Krista loves being a mom to her three boys, playing outside, going on adventures with her family, skiing, hiking, biking, and camping
+Away from work, Krista loves being a mom to her three boys, playing outside, going on adventures with her family, skiing, hiking, biking, and camping.

 Leah Graves is the Vice President of Nutrition and Culinary Services of Accanto Health, the parent company of The Emily Program and Veritas Collaborative.